 A Phase 1 Safety and Pharmacokinetic Study of PC-1005 (MIV-150/Zinc Acetate/Carrageenan Gel) Administered Rectally to HIV-1 Seronegative Adults

-Protocol Chair: Study Product: Craig Hendrix, MD PC-1005 Rectal Gel (0.002%MIV-150/0.3% Zinc Acetate [ZA] in 3.0% Carrageenan [CG] gel) Date of First Enrollment: 20 August 2018 Total Enrolled/Expected: 3/12 Evaluable Participants as of 9/18/18 Current Status: Enrolling
+Protocol Chair: Craig Hendrix, MD

+Study Product: • PC-1005 Rectal Gel (0.002%MIV-150/0.3% Zinc Acetate

+[ZA] in 3.0% Carrageenan [CG] gel)

+Date of First Enrollment: 20 August 2018

+Total Enrolled/Expected: 12/12 Evaluable as of 1/8/19

+Current Status: Closed to accrual

+Primary Objectives:
-- To evaluate the safety of PC-1005 gel formulation (0.002%MIV-150/0.3% zinc acetate [ZA] in 3.0% carrageenan [CG] gel) when applied rectally - To characterize the systemic and compartmental pharmacokinetics of MIV-150 following rectal gel application

-Summary: MTN-037 is a Phase 1, open-label, sequential dose/volume escalation study designed to evaluate the safety and pharmacokinetics of PC-1005 (MIV-150/zinc acetate/carrageenan gel) when administered rectally.
+• To evaluate the safety of PC-1005 gel formulation (0.002%MIV-150/0.3% zinc acetate [ZA] in 3.0% carrageenan [CG] gel) when applied rectally To characterize the systemic and compartmental pharmacokinetics of MIV-150 following rectal gel application Summary: MTN-037 is a Phase 1, open-label, sequential dose/volume escalation study designed to evaluate the safety and pharmacokinetics of PC-1005 (MIV-150/zinc acetate/carrageenan gel) when administered rectally.
 Approximately 12 healthy, HIV-uninfected men and women (cis or transgender) who are 18 years of age or older and who have a history of consensual receptive anal intercourse (RAI) will be enrolled in MTN-037.
 PC-1005 was designed to be a dual compartment gel (vaginal or rectal use), with potential activity against HIV-1, herpes simplex virus type 2 (HSV-2), and human papilloma virus (HPV).
 Study product will be rectally administered by clinic staff.
 Each participant will receive a total of three doses of PC-1005 (1st dose = 4mL, 2nd dose = 16mL, and 3rd dose = 32mL), with a 2-6-week washout period between each dose.
 Study endpoint assessments will be performed within 24-48 hours of each of the three product applications.
 It is hypothesized that PC-1005 gel will be safe when applied to the rectum and well-tolerated among healthy men and women (cis or transgender).
-It is anticipated that this study will enroll the target sample size by Q1 2019, and that total study duration for participants will be approximately 3-5 months.

 MTN-037 is the first study to assess the safety and PK of PC-1005 gel applied rectally.

-Clinical Research Sites: USA Alabama CRS; University of Pittsburgh CRS
+The final participant enrolled on January 8, 2019 and participant follow-up will be completed in Q2 2019.
+Clinical Research Sites: USA Alabama CRS University of Pittsburgh CRS